jnzj95/Enigma/README.md

 B        |   Move Down
 V        |   Move Left
 N        |   Move Right
+F        |   Increase Line thickness
+H        |   Decrease Line thickenss
-F        |   Rotate Anti-Clockwise
+Y        |   Rotate Anti-Clockwise
-H        |   Rotate Clockwise
+R        |   Rotate Clockwise
 T        |   Toggle Trace

 #### Changing Line thickness/angle/center

-The line can be controlled using the controls below:
+Using the controls in the table above, the line's position, thickness, and angle can be adjusted.

+(Insert demo video)

-#### Toggling Movement trace (default 't')
+#### Toggling Movement trace (default 'T')

+On pressing 'T', a trace of the dancers's movements can be toggled on/off, as shown in the video below.
+Note the dancers walking into frame are not seen, but the arm can be seen.

+(Insert the McD part with PY here)

 ### State 7: AM_Faded

+***AM_Faded*** is a state which creates a faded effect.
+The underlying function that creates these frames is different from ***AM_BPM*** and ***AM_On_Click***, but the effect is similar.

 ***AM_Faded*** related controls are as shown below: